Nontraditional Student Graduation and Awards

 All nontraditional student who will graduate in May, August or December of that year are invited to attend a special graduation breakfast during the last week of classes of Spring semester.
 Each non trad graduate is recognized and receives a special “non trad grad” medallion.
 Graduates are encouraged to wear these medallions at their UM commencement

 Special recognition for nontraditional students and supportive faculty and staff is awarded at the annual Non Trad Graduation Breakfast.
-Nominations for these awards may be submitted thru the links listed below.
-We are no longer accepting nominations 2016.
-The next nomination process will open in April 2017.
+Nominations for these awards may be submitted through the links listed below.

 Nomination Form: Recognizing UMaine Faculty/Staff for Creating Positive Learning Experiences for Non-Traditional* Undergraduate Students